Be Classy: The Unwritten Rules of Croquet Etiquette

 Scenario 2: A Contentious Shot or Difficult Opponent

 Whether it's a suspected double-tap or an issue with an opponent's conduct, the solution is the same: do not handle it yourself.
 Use the referee.
 "If you are having trouble with your opponent, ask quietly.
-Ask the referee to deal with the situation," Mary advises.
+Ask the referee to deal with the situation," Mary says.
 "Don't try and deal with it."
 If you anticipate a difficult shot might result in a fault, it is not rude to proactively ask for a referee to watch it.
 This simple act ensures fairness and removes any need for conflict.